singerdmx/flutter-quill/flutter_quill_extensions/README.md

 # Flutter Quill Extensions

-An extensions for [flutter_quill](https://pub.dev/packages/flutter_quill) to support embed widgets like image, formula, video and more.
+An extensions for [flutter_quill](https://pub.dev/packages/flutter_quill) to support embedding widgets like images, formulas, videos, and more.

  Check [Flutter Quill](https://github.com/singerdmx/flutter-quill) for details of use.